20th SFS innovates with effects-based posting

 |0

-This work, 20th SFS innovates with effects-based posting [Image 5 of 5], by A1C Meghan Hutton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 20th SFS innovates with effects-based posting, by 2nd Lt.
+Thomas Earp-Pitkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT